wilberquito/xeus-cpp-kernel/README.md

-# Xeus Cling Jupyter Kernel for using on Notebooks
+# Harnessing the Power of C++ in Jupyter Notebooks with Xeus Cling

 In this README you will find the instructions to build the images and create a running container.